h42i/hasibot/README.md

 xmpp:     the JID of the "native" XMPP MUC
 tg_chat:  the Telegram group chat's ID
 tg_token: the Telegram API token
+ignore:   a list of IRC nicks to ignore (useful for bots etc.)
 ```

 You can find an example configuration in the repository.